Median Income

 Safety Score

-Albany has an average annual temperature of 42°F (5°C).
+Albany has a cool climate with an average annual temperature of 42°F (5°C).
 Winters average 14°F in January while summers reach 67°F in July.
-Annual precipitation is 43.8 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 43.8 inches.
+The area receives 98.6 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 31.
+The city sits at an elevation of 939 feet.

 Temperature